oat-sa/taohub-articles/forge/Results And Events/result-data-model.md

 ![](http://forge.taotesting.com/attachments/download/475/RM_RDM_Classes.jpg)

 -   In **RDM** the **Rresult class** is just used to indicate that all other classes that heritage it is considered as a result class.
 So, Result class has a very restricted structure.
 -   **TAO_ITEM_RESULTS**.
-Instance of this class correspond to a variable value of an item in a test passed by a test taker.
+Instance of this class correspond to a variable value of an item in a test passed by a test-taker.
 Each item has a set of standards variables (SCORE, Endorsement…) or unknown variables that can be added by the designer of the item.
 For that the structure of this class has to manage this special case.
 The proposed structure is based on (Variable,Value) tuple.
 This efficient structure permits to save variable value that can be unknown before the creation of the model.
 The property TAO_ITEM_VARIABLE_ID contains the ID of the variable, the property TAO_ITEM_VARIABLE_VALUE contains its value.
 The other five properties are used as key to identify exactly the value of the variable for the item of the test passed by a test take.
 The following figure presents all properties of this class.

 ![](http://forge.taotesting.com/attachments/download/314/RM_TAO_ITEM_RESULTS.jpg)